gibbz00/sms-groups-gui/CONTRIBUTING.md

 Structure requirements on commit messages, issues and pull requests are other than that pretty relaxed, (for now 🤞).

+#### Creating DB structs

+The primary key field for structs in databases should generally be named `id` in order to play nicely with how most databases infer them.

 ### Using pre-commit hooks

  Using a pre-commit hook to locally check simpler CI validation steps is encouraged to avoid commit squash requests by the maintainers, but also `git commit --amend && git push --force` abuse.
 This can be achieved by pasting the following into `.git/hooks/pre-commit`: